+D. R. DUNCAN, Chairman.
 A. W. WALKER, Secretary.

-LIGHTWOOD KNOT SPRINGS, ) CAMP JOHNSON, Sept.
+LIGHTWOOD KNOT SPRINGS, } CAMP JOHNSON, Sept.
 14, 1861.
-At a company meeting of the Iron District Volunteers, held at this place, September 14. the following resolutions were unanimously adopted:
+At a company meeting of the Iron District olunteers, held at this place, September 14, the following resolutions were unanimously sdopted:

-Resolved.
-That we return our sincere thanks o the citizens in the vicinity of Mr. Henry R. Murph's for the splendid supper given to the Iron District Volunteers, the night previous to their departure for the camp, and for a large quantity of provisions furnished by the many and citizens in that neighborhood be returned to those citizens who so liberally contributed money for the benefit of our company.
+Resolved, That we return our sincere thanks to the citizens in the vicinity of Mr. Henry R. Murph's for the splendid supper given to the Iron District Volunteers, the night previous to their departure for the camp, and for a large quantity of provisions furnished by the many kind citizens in that neighborhood.